Struggling with learning or attention? An assessment might provide an answer.

 Attention Deficit/Hyperactivity Disorder (ADHD) Assessments

 ADHD assessments are usually done as part of a psychoeducational assessment, as ADHD often occurs together with other learning disorders.
-However, if it is clear that there are no other learning or mental health concerns, a thorough ADHD assessment can be completed on its own.
 Symptoms of ADHD include difficulty with regulating attention, getting started on tasks, completing tasks, planning, hyperactivity, and/or restlessness.
 ADHD assessments are designed to examine these symptoms, as well as symptoms of other disorders that often look like or co-occur with ADHD (such as learning problems or anxiety).
 These assessments are useful for diagnosing or ruling-out ADHD, and for providing evidence-based recommendations for managing ADHD symptoms at home and at school.

 Gifted assessments are psychoeducational assessments that are completed with individuals of suspected high ability, in order to confirm ability levels, identify possible learning strengths and weaknesses, explore associated disabilities (dual diagnoses) and inform educational planning and enrichment activities at home and school.